Medically reviewed by Mary Lucas, RN

 For some smokers, gradually reducing the amount of cigarettes you smoke can be enough to produce a noticeable improvement in your erection quality and sexual performance.

 In some cases, quitting smoking might not be enough to restore full erectile function.
-In this case, erectile dysfunction drugs such as sildenafil, vardenafil and tadalafil can be effective treatments for helping you maintain an erection and improve your sexual experience.
+In this case, erectile dysfunction drugs such as sildenafil (generic Viagra), vardenafil and tadalafil can be effective treatments for helping you maintain an erection and improve your sexual experience.

-However, because smoking is closely linked with heart disease, high blood pressure and other cardiovascular conditions that can cause issues when combined with ED medication, it’s best to talk to your doctor before considering these drugs.
+However, because smoking is closely linked with heart disease, high blood pressure and other cardiovascular conditions that can cause issues when combined with ED medication (like Viagra), it’s best to talk to your doctor before considering these drugs.

 Finally, taking up healthy habits such as exercise (particularly aerobic exercise, which lowers blood pressure and is linked to improved sexual health) while quitting can help you stay more focused on your goals and avoid cravings, distractions and setbacks.